Will Anitta be able to have children? Doctor explains endometriosis

 After having had surgery to reduce the pain caused by endometriosis, Anitta is more likely to be a mother if she wants to.
 According to experts, the procedure aims to eliminate the discomfort of the patient diagnosed with the disease and improves the possibility of having a pregnancy in 60% of cases.

-Gynecologist at Hospital São Vicente de Paulo (RJ) and specialist in endometriosis, Claudio Crispi Jr, explained to the OnScreen details about the pathology that affects up to 20% of the female population that is of reproductive age.
+Gynecologist at São Vicente de Paulo Hospital (RJ) and endometriosis specialist, Claudio Crispi Jr, explained to the OnScreen details about the pathology that affects up to 20% of the female population that is of reproductive age.

 “Between 80 and 90% of these women have an exacerbated clinical picture of pain, such as severe menstrual cramps and pain during sexual intercourse, pain with bowel movements and urination and, often, permanent chronic pelvic pain, which leads to a very bad condition. quality of life”, he says.